The PCS 103 Modem

 on modems to use with their teletype machines.

-An agreement was made between Edge Tech and PCS.
+An agreement was made between Edge Technology and PCS.
 Edge Technology

 got the rights to sell the modem as a complete device.
 PCS got the rights to sell the